Social Norm Bias: Residual Harms of Fairness-Aware Algorithms: Social Norm Bias in Occupation Classification

-We also consider various state-of-the-art in-processing group fairness approaches, which modify the algorithm at training time, including decoupled classifiers (DE), reductions (RE), and Covariance Constrained Loss (CoCL).
-In DE, a separate classifier is trained for each gender group \citep{dwork2018decoupled}.
-In RE, a classification task is reduced to a sequence of cost-sensitive classification problems \citep{agarwal2018reductions}.
-RE is the primary in-processing mitigation method in the Fairlearn Python package \citep{bird2020fairlearn}.
-We consider RE only for the WE representation since it is too computationally expensive to use with BERT and unable to reduce either \rmsgap~or \cov~with BOW.
-Finally, we evaluate CoCL, which differs from most in-processing techniques in that it does not require access to gender labels.
+\textbf{In-processing} group fairness approaches modify the algorithm at training time.
+We evaluate a range of state-of-the-art in-processing approaches, including decoupled classifiers, reductions, Covariance Constrained Loss (CoCL), and adversarial learning.
+The decoupled approach is relatively simple, with a separate classifier trained for each gender group \citep{dwork2018decoupled}.

+The reductions method is the primary in-processing mitigation method in the Fairlearn Python package \citep{bird2020fairlearn}.
+It reduces a classification task to a sequence of cost-sensitive classification problems \citep{agarwal2018reductions}.
+We consider it only for the WE representation since it is too computationally expensive to use with BERT and unable to reduce either \rmsgap~or \cov~with BOW.

+We evaluate CoCL, which differs from most other in-processing techniques in that it does not require access to gender labels.
 The method adds a penalty to the loss function that minimizes the covariance between the probability that an individual's occupation is correctly predicted and the word embedding of their name~\citep{romanov2019s}. \citet{romanov2019s} validate CoCL's effectiveness in reducing \rmsgap~on the same biographies dataset using the BOW representation, which we also use.

+Finally, the adversarial learning method optimizes directly for independence between sensitive group membership and predictions, while accounting for dependencies between features.
+It learns to make predictions that maximize accuracy while reducing an adversary's ability to determine the protected attribute from the predictions \citep{zhang2018mitigating}.
+We use the implementation in the AI Fairness 360 Python package \citep{bellamy2019ai}.